JonJagger/cyber-dojo/readme.txt

 o) click your chosen language (eg C++)
 o) click your chosen exercise (eg Prime Factors)
 o) click the [ok] button
-o) You will get a case-insensitive 6-character hex-id (the full id is actually ten characters long but statistically 6 chars is enough for uniqueness)
+o) you will get a case-insensitive 6-character hex-id (the full id is actually ten characters long but statistically 6 chars is enough for uniqueness)